rfong/sustenance/food/coop_food.md

 quinoa has 4.6 mg iron per 100g, so it can pair well as the carb if you feel like you STILL don't have enough iron.

+black lentils are expensive, so I might stretch the supply by using some black and some green lentils.

 ### classic western soup base (whatever that means)
 - saute minced garlic & diced onion in large pot
 - add diced celery & carrots
 - cumin and coriander
-- dump in 3+ cups lentils, and broth at a 3:1 ratio
+- dump in 3+ cups green lentils, and broth at a 3:1 ratio
 - optional: add lemon juice & zest
 - simmer ~30 min

 ### lentil curry
 - saute on low heat in a generous amount of coconut oil: minced garlic, diced onions, julienned ginger, curry powder, turmeric, black pepper
-- add 3+ cups lentils, and broth at a 3:1 ratio. for extra luxury you can sub in coconut cream for some of the liquids.
+- add 3+ cups red lentils, and broth at a 3:1 ratio. for extra luxury you can sub in coconut cream for some of the liquids.
 - simmer ~30 min, salt to taste
 - top with chopped cilantro and/or tangy yogurt